frslabs/forus-cordova/README.md

 login <YOUR_USERNAME>
 password <YOUR_PASSOWRD>
 ```
-3. In terminal enter below command to install the pod
+3. In terminal enter below command to install the pod.
-pod install or pod update.

  - After adding the plugin you need to install the sdk through pod